 Why it works: Not ostentatious in any way, this video ad is concise and does not need sound to deliver its message.
 Users can absorb it as they scroll through their feeds and listen to something else entirely.
 The value proposition the company makes is inviting consumers to make the most of their sales while it lasts.

 3. HP Canada’s Elite Dragonfly Ad

 HP’s Elite Dragonfly is advertised as “the world’s lightest compact business convertible” laptop.
 To show for it, in just six seconds, a dynamic ad depicts a woman holding this piece of hardware flying through the rooftops, followed by the tagline “Lighter than air.”

 Why it works: The ad begins, delivers its point and ends before Facebook users can even scroll past it.
-It’s super concise, to the point and doesn’t even need sound to deliver its message.
+It’s super concise and to the point, and doesn’t even need sound to deliver its message.